Helen Storrow: Scouting

 Helen was introduced in 1915 to the founder of scouting in America, Juliette Gordon Low.
 It may have been this encounter that sparked her interest in the scouting movement.
 Whatever the reason, not long afterward, Helen began holding Girl Scout training courses at her summer home in Lincoln, Massachusetts.

 In 1917, Helen founded the Pine Tree Camp, on her property at Long Pond, in Plymouth, which became the First National Girl Scout Leaders' Training School.
 Decades later, Scouts were still flocking to the camp for training.

 In July 1932, Helen provided the Girl Scouts with a retreat in Switzerland.
 She purchased a chalet just outside Adelboden, in the Bernese Oberland.
 Known simply as Our Chalet, the retreat remains in the hands of the Girl Scouts, and hosts "Helen Storrow Seminars", focusing on international education.

-Helen served for many years as First Vice President of Girls Scouts, Inc., the national organization of American Girl Scouts, and as chairman of the executive committee of Massachusetts Girl Scouts, Inc. Serving as Second Vice President of the national organization was none other that Lou Henry Hoover, wife of future president, Herbert Hoover.
+Helen served for many years as First Vice President of Girl Scouts, Inc., the national organization of American Girl Scouts, and as chairman of the executive committee of Massachusetts Girl Scouts, Inc. Serving as Second Vice President of the national organization was none other that Lou Henry Hoover, wife of future president, Herbert Hoover.

 After the initial founding of the American Girl Scouts organization, there were numerous squabbles with the older organization of British Girl Guides, including arguments over uniforms, territorial disputes, and an unsuccessful attempt by the Girl Guides to convince the Girl Scouts to change their name; the British organization considered the term "Scout" too masculine for a girls' movement.
 Helen responded to the latter argument by suggesting that, instead, the Girl Guides should refer to themselves as Scouts:

 In spite of the initial tension between the British and American organizations, the Storrows became close personal friends of Lord Baden-Powell, who founded the Scouting movement, and his wife, Lady Baden-Powell.
 James Storrow's interest in the Boy Scouts mirrored his wife's interest in the girls' movement; he served as the second national president of the Boy Scouts of America.

 In Helen's honor, the Girl Scouts of Eastern Massachusetts Council presents individuals who have made "outstanding contributions to Girl Scouting" with the Helen Storrow Heritage Award.

 Helen is one of only three American women ever granted the Silver Fish Award by Lady Baden-Powell.
 It was awarded to her in recognition of her long service and dedication to scouting.